Consumer Medicine Information

 When you must not take it

-Do not take Paxam if you are allergic to:
+Do not take PAXAM if you have an allergy to:

 severe and chronic lung disease